antoine77340/Youtube-8M-WILLOW/README.md

 Each of the following command lines train a single model.
 They are scheduled to stop training at the good time.

+For the rest of the operations, please replace 'path_to_features' with the folder path which contains all the tensorflow record frame level feature.

 Training Gated NetVLAD (256 Clusters):

 ```sh